AchoArnold/discount-for-student-dev/README.md

   * [ShiftEdit](https://shiftedit.net/) [DISCOUNT] - ShiftEdit is a powerful online IDE for developing websites.
 Discount for educations. $750 a year for 50 licenses.
   * [Repl](https://repl.it/site/github-students) [FREE] - An online IDE that lets you instantly code in over fifty languages.Hacker plan, includes unlimited private repls and multiplayer invites.
 Free for one year available via [Github Student Developer Pack](https://education.github.com/pack)
   * [GitPod](https://www.gitpod.io/github-student-developer-pack/)[FREE] - An online IDE for GitHub that provides a complete dev environment with a single click.Free personal plan subscription for six months for students via [Github Student Developer Pack](https://education.github.com/pack).
+  * [Atom](https://github.atom.io/) [FREE] - Atom is a free and open-source text and source code editor developed by GitHub (Atom – A Hackable Text and Source Code Editor).

 ## Version Control